Once she was able to put words to her natural talents, she found a new set of tools to help her become stronger.

 They didn’t.
 I was shocked.
 How would I have known?

-Coming up with actions to “aim” their talents and further turn them into strengths made sense and felt right.
+Coming up with actions to “live” their talents and further turn them into strengths made sense and felt right.
 In some cases, it literally altered the course of their actions.

 Would you like to know what your talents are and how to turn them into Strengths (aka Superpowers)?
 As a trained Gallup Strengths Coach, I can help you.
-Check out my FREE and paid coaching services HERE.
+Check out my coaching services HERE.